microsoft/java-on-aca-with-ai/04-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## What we are going to build

-This guide builds upon the previous guides: we are going to build again a simple Spring Boot microservice like in [01 - Build a simple Java application
-](../01-build-a-simple-java-application/README.md), but this time it will use two major Spring Cloud features:
+This guide builds upon the previous guides: we are going to build again a simple Spring Boot microservice like in [01 - Build a simple Java application](../01-build-a-simple-java-application/README.md), but this time it will use two major Spring Cloud features:

 - It will be connected to a Spring Cloud Service Registry so it can discover other microservices, as well as being discovered itself!